TeaShull/PhytoBSA/README.md

 - `--set_critical_cutoff`:
   - Set default critical cutoff value. (float between 0-1.
 0.95 or 0.99 work well)

-- `--set_method`:
-  - Set the default method of generating the null hypothesis.
-Either 'simulate' or 'bootstrap'.

 Users can apply these default settings using the `phytobsa settings` command with the corresponding options.
 This feature is particularly useful for users who primarily work with specific reference genomes, species, or analysis methodologies, as it eliminates the need for repetitive configuration adjustments.

- #### Reference Name

-- `-r`, `--reference_name`:
-  - Name of the reference genome for the input sequences.
-This name maps to a reference genome, SnpEff library and a snp mask.
-  -New reference names can be added to the references database using the ./refdb_manager (see [Reference Database Manager](#reference-database-manager) section for more details)

-# Running

-## Automatic Mode
- Assuming the data directory is configured, phytobsa conda environment is activated and you files are properly formated, all that is needed to run the analysis is the following:

- `./phytobsa.py -a`

 ## ./phytobsa analysis
 This command line argument allows the running of independant analysis.